Last updated 05/09/22: Additional changes have been made to the over-the-counter COVID-19 testing for Tufts Medicare Preferred HMO members

 Inpatient Notification and Concurrent Review

-- All other products: Notification is required within 2 business days after the date of admission for all diagnoses and are not specific to a COVID-19 diagnosis.
-Concurrent review requirements are reinstated for all inpatient treatment (including inpatient hospice services, behavioral health admissions at acute care hospitals or mental health hospitals).
-Pre-pandemic processes should be followed.
+For all other products, concurrent review requirements are reinstated for all inpatient treatment (including inpatient hospice services, behavioral health admissions at acute care hospitals or mental health hospitals), and pre-pandemic processes should be followed.

 Tufts Health Plan remains available to assist with discharge planning for all admissions and reserves the right to retroactively review services for medical necessity.

 Reimbursement for Inpatient Mental Health Services for COVID-19 Positive Members